-- Pupils are taught in small classes which mean that each child and their family are well known to all staff - All pre-school children have induction sessions with their parents to a promote strong school/ home relationship - Open door policy where staff are available for parents to discuss issues as soon as they arise - School is able to signpost various forms of financial support - Children are confident to speak to any adult in school if they have a concern and this is taught through PHCSE lessons. - Identification of vulnerable pupils is comprehensive.
+- Pupils are taught in small classes which mean that each child and their family are well known to all staff - All pre-school children have induction sessions with their parents to a promote strong school/ home relationship - Open door policy where staff are available for parents to discuss issues as soon as they arise - Parenting Skills - Mental Health for children and parents. - Identification of Special needs, including Speech and Language delay. - School is able to signpost various forms of financial support - Children are confident to speak to any adult in school if they have a concern, an Emotionally available adult (EAA) and this is taught through PHCSE lessons and the school being Trauma Informed. - Identification of vulnerable pupils is comprehensive.
 Concerns are recorded and shared with parents and staff.
-The well-being and progress of these pupils is closely monitored - Any incidents of inappropriate behaviour are managed effectively and consistently - Any incidents of bullying or perceived bullying are taken seriously and dealt with promptly - E-safety is promoted through the computing curriculum and newsletters to parents - Good links exist with all the local secondary schools.
-Records and ongoing concerns are shared at the earliest opportunity - Good links exist with external agencies including Gloucestershire Safeguarding Children Board
+The well-being and progress of these pupils is closely monitored - Any incidents of inappropriate behaviour are managed effectively and consistently - Any incidents of bullying or perceived bullying are taken seriously and dealt with promptly, this includes Sexting, Child on Child Abuse. - Gender Based violence - Domestic Abuse the school is linked with Operation Encompass - Online Safety/E-Safety is promoted through the computing curriculum and newsletters and workshops to parents - Good links exist with all the local secondary schools.
+Records and ongoing concerns are shared at the earliest opportunity. - Good links exist with external agencies including Gloucestershire Safeguarding Children Board